Thinking that it is cool and safe, many youths vape without knowing the dangers. Here’s 8 reasons why you shouldn’t give vaping a go.

 An example of this was when a Juul representative told students at a school that Juul was "99% safer than cigarettes", and that it was "totally safe" .
-Juul's packaging and outreach efforts were also deemed to be targeted at young people.
+Juul's packaging and outreach efforts were also deemed to be targeted at youths.

-Like their traditional tobacco counterparts, e-cigarette companies prey on young people so they end up as future customers.
-They make vaping seem cool by creating and endorsing a certain sort of vaping lifestyle made popular in vaping magazines, and by vaping influencers on social media.[xxvii]
+Like their traditional tobacco counterparts, e-cigarette companies prey on young people so they end up as life-longcustomers.
+They make vaping seem cool by creating and advertising a certain sort of vaping lifestyle especially at youth-oriented events, and endorsed by social media influencers .

 Whether it's buying, selling, possessing or even sharing photos or videos of vaping on social media—if you do any of these, you're breaking the law.